 “Salvation belongs to our God,

 who sits on the throne,

 and to the Lamb.”

-We are on the cusp of Easter, friends.
-And as citizens of heaven, this day is our day of deliverance!
-This day is worthy of celebration and honor because Jesus won the war not against flesh and blood, but against our own sin and the Enemy, and he has set us free!
+As citizens of heaven, when we reflect on Easter, this is our day of deliverance!
+This day is worthy of celebration and honor because Jesus won the war not against flesh and blood, but against our own sin and the Enemy, and He has set us free!
 This is our story.
-Jesus and his Kingdom are where we should channel our utmost hope and affection.
+Jesus and His Kingdom are where we should channel our utmost hope and affection.